BurAndBY/irun2-mirror/README.md

 Please update pip if it says it has newer version.

-Now create and activate a new virtual environment.
+Now create a new virtual environment and activate it.

 On UNIX-like systems: